Skip to Main Content

 Computing Advisory Board (CAB)

-This council is composed of approximately 25 Computing executives and professionals from the business community who meet on a regular basis to advise the director of the School on current industry trends in computing and information sciences.
+This council is composed of approximately 25 Computing executives and professionals from the business community who meet on a regular basis to advise the director of the UNF School of Computing on current industry trends in computing and information sciences.

 Student Organizations